Information Disclosure Policy

 4. In-house management systems and procedures concerning timely disclosure of material facts

 - 1)In-house management system concerning timely disclosure of material facts

-The Company has IR Promotion Council which designs and promotes comprehensive measures and basic plans concerning the Company’s IR activities for shareholders and investors.
+The Company has IR Promotion Council which designs and promotes comprehensive measures and basic plans concerning the Company’s IR activities for shareholders and investors, while IR Office functions as the secretariat of the Council.
 IR Promotion Council is subordinated to CSR Committee which promotes activities related to corporate social responsibility (CSR).
 IR Promotion Council mainly consists of CFO as the chairman, General Manager of IR Office as the secretary-general, and general managers of Finance & Accounting Department, PR Office, and Corporate Strategy Department as core members.
 IR Promotion Council centrally manages disclosure of material facts concerning account settlement, etc. in accordance with the Timely Disclosure Rules, in order to ensure appropriate disclosure of material facts, and also to promote easy-to-understand, timely and accurate disclosure of material facts.